Cogapp/mwbot/2/readme.md

-2. Dumb-as-fuck: we took all the words from the title and picked the most popular (expect result like "A the at museum by digital of")
+2. Dumb-as-you-like: we took all the words from the title and picked the most popular (expect result like "A the at museum by digital of")

 ```
 python main.py